CalSol/Devops-FW/README.md

 Examples of the target config are:
 - `target/lpc11xx.cfg` for LPC11C14 targets.
 - `lpc1549_openocd.cfg` (in this repository) for LPC1549 targets.

+### IDE Setup
+_This section is optional, for people who want to work with an IDE and GUI debug tools._

+#### Installing Eclipse and add-ons
+1. [Download Eclipse](https://www.eclipse.org/downloads/).
+Eclipse IDE for C/C++ developers is a good option.
+1. Install some Eclipse plugins:
+    - (menu) > Help > Install New Software..., then enter the update site URL in the "Work with..." field.
+    - If some components cannot be installed, you may need to update your version of Eclipse.
+    1. Install [SConsolidator](http://www.sconsolidator.com/) (update site: <http://www.sconsolidator.com/update>), which allows some integration of SCons scripts.
+    1. Install [GNU ARM on Eclipse](https://gnuarmeclipse.github.io) (update site: <http://gnuarmeclipse.sourceforge.net/updates>), which provides Eclipse program and debug integration.
+1. Define where the OpenOCD binary can be found:
+    - (menu) > Preferences > Run/Debug > OpenOCD, set the Folder to the folder where the OpenOCD binary is located.

+#### Project configuration
+1. Add this repository as a Eclipse project:
+    - (menu) > New > Project > New SCons project from existing source.
+Under Existing Code Location, choose the folder where you checked out this repository.
+1. Configure the indexer to include the proper system headers for this project:
+    - Right click the project and open the Properties window, then under C/C++ General > Paths and Symbols, in the Includes tab, for both GNU C and GNU C++ languages, add the GNU ARM includes directory:
+      - Under Debian-based systems, the path is `/usr/lib/gcc/arm-none-eabi/(version)/include`.
+      - Under Windows, the default is `C:\Program Files (x86)\GNU Tools ARM Embedded\(version)\arm-none-eabi\include`.
+1. Build the project.
+    - In the Project Explorer, right-click the Tachyon-FW project and click Build.
+    - If the build succeeded, this should create all the `.elf` files (compiled firmware) in the `build/` directory.
+    - PROTIP: you can also start a build with Ctrl+B.
+1. Set up a debug configuration.
+Right-click the `.elf` file and select Debug As > Debug Configurations...
+    1. From the list on the left side of the new window, right click GDB OpenOCD Debugging and select New.
+    1. Under the Main tab:
+        - Give the configuration a name.
+        - Ensure the Project field matches the project name.
+        - Set the C/C++ Application to the path to the `.elf` file, like `build/oled2.elf`.
+        - If you want to auto-build before launching, set it in Build (if required) before launching, either for this debug target only, or by modifying the workspace-wide setting.
+    1. Under the Debugging tab:
+        - Leave the default OpenOCD Setup > Executable configuration of `${openocd_path}/${openocd_executable}`.
+        - Set the GDB Client Setup > Executable to `arm-none-eabi-gdb`.
+        - Set the Config Options to include flags for interface / target configuration (`-f`), and startup commands (`-c`):

+          ```
+          -f interface/cmsis-dap.cfg
+          -f target/<your-target-config.cfg>
+          -c init
+          -c "reset halt"
+          ```

+          For target config files, see [OpenOCD Target Configurations](#openocd-target-configurations).

+    1. Under the Startup tab:
+        - In Run/Restart Commands, if you want the target to start running immediately after flashing completes, disable the Set breakpoint at: option.
+    1. Under the Common tab:
+        - If you want to launch this target from the quickbar, check the options in Display in favorites menu.
+1. Try launching the debug target.
+This will flash the microcontroller and start it.
+    - If all goes well, you should be able to pause the target (and Eclipse should bring up the next line of code the microcontroller will execute).
+The normal debugging tools are available: step-into, step-over, step-out, breakpoints, register view, memory view, and more.
+    - PROTIP: you can launch the last debug target with Ctrl+F11.
+    - Make sure to terminate a debugging session when done.
+Eclipse does not allow multiple concurrent debug sessions.

 ## Repository Maintenance
 Advanced topics for repository maintenance.